 The x87 FPU stores pointers to the instruction and data (operand) for the last noncontrol instruction executed.
-These pointers are stored in two 48-bit registers: the x87 FPU instruction pointer and x87 FPU operand (data) pointer registers (see Figure 8-1).
-(These pointers are saved to provide state information for exception handlers.)
+These are the x87 FPU instruction pointer and x87 FPU operand (data) pointers; software can save these pointers to provide state information for exception handlers.
+The pointers are illustrated in Figure 8-1 (the figure illustrates the pointers as used outside 64-bit mode; see below).
 Note that the value in the x87 FPU data pointer register is always a pointer to a memory operand, If the last non-control instruction that was executed did not have a memory operand, the value in the data pointer register is undefined (reserved).

-The contents of the x87 FPU instruction and data pointer registers remain unchanged when any of the control instructions (FINIT/FNINIT, FCLEX/FNCLEX, FLDCW, FSTCW/FNSTCW, FSTSW/FNSTSW, FSTENV/FNSTENV, FLDENV, FSAVE/FNSAVE, FRSTOR, and WAIT/FWAIT) are executed.
+The contents of the x87 FPU instruction and data pointer registers remain unchanged when any of the control instructions (FCLEX/FNCLEX, FLDCW, FSTCW/FNSTCW, FSTSW/FNSTSW, FSTENV/FNSTENV, FLDENV, and WAIT/FWAIT) are executed.